wemat/wemat.github.io/README.md

 - Scope: Medium
 - Tech: Python with Pytorch, Pandas

-> descripition and code coming soon.
+> descripition and code are coming soon.

 ## 4. Webapplication - Website and Reservation Tool
 Scope: Large\